-3 Most Common Ways To Setup ADB and Fast Boot Drivers
+3 Ways To Setup ADB and Fastboot Drivers on Windows

 Android SDK developed by Google for Android developers.
 However, we as regular Android users also need it certain cases like Bootloader unlocking, rooting, flashing a custom recovery (TWRP or CWM) on your Android device.
 You cannot flash any of these files unless you’ve first setup the Android ADB and fastboot drivers on your PC.